mattkallo/getdata-002-assignment/CodeBook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-For more details on Raw Data. please refer to README.txt provided with same
+> Below is an excerpt from README.txt provided with Raw Dataset.
+For more details, please refer to same

 ### Tidy Dataset